leafOfTree/vim-vue-plugin/README.md

 ## Context-based behavior

-As there are more than one language in `.vue` file, different mapping, completion and local options may be required under different tags or subtypes(current language type).
+As there are more than one language in `.vue` file, different mapping, completion and local options may be required under different tags or subtypes(current language type)

-This plugin provides functions to get the tag/subtype where the cursor is in.
+This plugin provides functions to get the tag/subtype where the cursor is in

-- `GetVueTag() => String` Return value is one of `'template', 'script', 'style'`.
+- `GetVueTag() => String` Return value is one of `'template', 'script', 'style'`

     ```vim
     " Example